Privacy Policy

 The processing of your data is based on Art.
 6 para.
 1 lit. f GDPR and is based on our legitimate interest in the optimization and economic operation of our website.

-When using the service, a transfer of your data to the USA cannot be ruled out.
+When using the service, the transfer of your data to countries outside the EU cannot be ruled out.
 Please note the information in the section "Data transfer to third countries".
-Further information on data protection at Google can be found in Google's privacy policy at https://www.google.com/policies/privacy.
+Further information on data protection at Shopify can be found in Shopify's privacy policy.

 III.
 Data Processing on Our Platform